- The most common little black bugs found on dogs are fleas but other bugs can look similar.

-Non-Parasitic Little Black Bugs
+Bonus: Non-Parasitic Little Black Bugs

 There’s always a chance the little black bugs you’re seeing have just “hopped on” your dog but aren’t causing any problems.

 Most of them work by disrupting the parasite’s nervous system.
-Since parasite nervous systems are pretty different from dogs’ nervous systems, the chemicals have negligible effects on dogs.
+Since parasite nervous systems function differently than dogs’ nervous systems, the chemicals have negligible effects on dogs.

-Some of us don’t like the idea of putting any chemical in or on our dogs if more natural methods will work.
+Some of us don’t like the idea of putting any chemicals in or on our dogs if more natural methods will work.
 Natural methods will work against parasites, but they’re not nearly as strong or as fast as typical anti-parasite drugs and chemicals.